 It is a large island located off the coast in the Adriatic Sea.
-Brac is similar to Hvar with pine, rolling hills, fig trees, clear water, and isolate bays.
-There are two large towns, Supetar and Bol where you can catch a boat to Split, Catamaran or Hvar Island.
+Brac is similar to Hvar with pine, rolling hills, fig trees, clear water, and isolated bays.
+There are two large towns, Supetar and Bol, where you can catch a boat to Split, Catamaran, or Hvar Island.

 There are a lot of sights to behold here.
 It is advised to get around Murvica village to visit Dragon’s Cave on the south of the island.
 You can reach the Hermitage of Blanca from Vidova Gora Mountain or Blaca Beach.

 → Where to stay: Best hotels in Brač, Croatia